Skip to main content

 Thomas Brande, Program Officer for Communications

-Thomas Brande executes marketing campaigns for LISC’s Economic Development and Family Income & Wealth Building teams.
-This includes managing the website, newsletters, social media, client stories, and other promotional content.
-Thomas has over eight years of experience as a communications professional, serving at non-profit organizations on the local, regional, and international levels.
+Thomas Brande executes marketing campaigns for LISC’s Income & Wealth Building and Economic Development teams.
+This includes managing and creating website, newsletters, social media, client stories, graphics, and other promotional content.
+Thomas has over ten years of experience as a communications professional, serving at non-profit organizations on the local, regional, and international levels.
 He is passionate about magnifying the voices of community members and creating a more equitable society through his work.
-Most recently, he acted as Marketing and Communications Manager at Phipps Neighborhoods, a community development organization based in the South Bronx.
+Previously, he acted as Marketing and Communications Manager at Phipps Neighborhoods, a community development organization based in the South Bronx.
 Thomas holds a Bachelor’s in Peace and Justice Studies and a Master’s in Public Communications from Fordham University.
 He currently lives in Queens, New York with his family.

-Julia provides technical assistance, grants management and program support to LISC’s Financial Opportunity Center® and Bridges to Career Opportunities networks, with a focus on workforce development.
-Julia has over 10 years of experience in nonprofit and corporate responsibility, including program and grant management, capacity building and cross-sector partnerships.
-Julia joined LISC from the Corporate Social Responsibility team at Prudential Financial where she led pro bono capacity building programs that connected employee talent to nonprofit organizations and small businesses.
-Prior to Prudential, Julia worked at two different nonprofit organizations that focused on financial literacy training and career development programming.
+Julia provides technical assistance, grants management and program support to LISC’s Financial Opportunity Center® (FOC) and Bridges to Career Opportunities programs, with a focus on workforce development and digital equity and inclusion.
+She currently leads LISC’s SNAP Employment & Training initiative that connects FOC partners to sustainable federal funding, ultimately building local capacity to better serve community members.
+Julia has over 12 years of experience in nonprofit and corporate responsibility, including direct service, program and grant management, capacity building and cross-sector partnerships.
 She holds a BA from Lafayette College and a master’s degree in public administration with a focus on Public and Nonprofit Performance Measurement from Rutgers University-Newark.

 Jessica Clements, Program Officer